 David Kipping wrote his PhD thesis on the subject of exomoon detection theory at University College London and has single-authored numerous papers on the topic.
 David devised two new methods to detect exomoons in the form of TDV-V and TDV-TIP (velocity and transit-impact-parameter induced transit duration variations, respectively).
 These tools are critical in assessing a moon’s mass and sense of orbital motion (prograde or retrograde).

-David is now a NASA Carl Sagan fellow at the Harvard College Observatory, where the HEK project servers perform round the clock automated searches for exomoons.
+David is now a Donald Menzel fellow at the Harvard College Observatory, where the HEK project servers perform round the clock automated searches for exomoons.

 email: dkipping AT cfa.harvard.edu

 Assoc.
 Prof. Bakos of Princeton University founded the HATNet project (Hungarian Automated Telescope NETwork), which is one the most successful transiting planet hunting surveys to date.
 Gáspár’s expertise range from instrumentation, to programming, from observations to theory and we are fortunate to have these talents for HEK.